 Finance faculty also exhibit dedication to quality teaching, research and their publications, which have been published in some of the most famous Finance Journals in the country.

-All finance students have access to the Student Experiential Learning Lab (SELL) located in Sellinger Hall.
+Finance students have access to the Sellinger Experiential Learning Lab (SELL) located in Sellinger Hall.
 The SELL is an innovative trading room managed by faculty that provides practical knowledge and awareness of financial markets, incorporating the latest investment technologies for a real-world trading experience.